 Would you describe yourself as a logical or creative person?
 Are you rational or do you prefer to think in abstract terms?
 Research shows that the kind of thinking you adopt has an impact on the kind of person you become.

 To identify which thinking styles or thinking preferences you associate with I made a Thinking Style Test that is also known as a psychometric test or brain dominance test.
-That is basically based on Split-brain theory.
+That is basically based on the Split-brain theory.

 Thinking Styles Test